Ansi007/Ansi007/README.md

 ### 🚀 About Me
 - 👋 I’m Anns, Anns Shahbaz.
 I am Pursuing my Bachelors in Software Engineering and will graduate in 2023.
-- 👀 I’m interested in Programming, gaming and designing.
-I do not only want to play games but to create them.
+- 👀 I’m interested in Game Programming, and Designing.
+I do not only want to play games but create them.
-- 🔭 I’m currently working on Playcanvas, Unity, Android Studio, Jupyter, and ASP.NET.
-I have a sharp grip on C++.
+- 🔭 I’m currently mainly working on PlayCanvas and Unity.
+Apart from that I've in Android Studio, .NET Framework.
 - 🌱 I’m currently learning Game Development.
-- 👯 I’m looking to collaborate on Game Development and Design.
+- 👯 I’m looking to collaborate on any programming related work.
 - 💬 Ask me about anything!

 ### 🏅 Achievement